Benshengren: Etymology

 When Singapore’s Prime Minister Lee Kuan Yew came to Taiwan and visited Xitou, then-President of the Republic of China Chiang Ching-kuo was frustrated when he saw Lee and the villagers talking happily in Hokkien.
 At a meeting of the Chinese Nationalist Party, Chiang said to the party and government officials, "We have always wanted to get into the Taiwanese circle.
 Taiwanese are not used to us and disagree with us because we are not familiar.
 We are inherently disadvantaged.
 Even Lee Kuan Yew can converse with Taiwanese people, we can't.”
 Chiang Ching-kuo also frustratedly said to MP Kang Ning-hsiang, “Foreign Heads of State visits Taiwan and can talk directly with Taiwanese people.
-As the President of Taiwan, I don't speak Taiwanese, and can't even understand anything to Lee says to Taiwanese people.”
+As the President of Taiwan, I don't speak Taiwanese, and can't even understand anything Lee says to Taiwanese people.”
 People First Party chairman James Soong said that Chiang and Lee's visit to Xitou made Chiang ashamed of himself, and motivated him to learn Taiwanese.
 Although he still didn't know how to speak Taiwanese Hokkien towards the end of his rule, he could already understand it.

 In addition to the original meaning of the term "native Taiwanese", the usage of this term also has lineage and class implications.
 Even if an individual's place of birth is in Taiwan, there are still differences between natives and non-natives.
 Fierce and bloody conflicts among Hoklo, Hakka, and indigenous Taiwanese peoples in the interests of commerce, land, and water resources occurred throughout early Taiwanese history.
 With the passage of time and the emergence of new dominant powers such as the Japanese, the rift between the native ethnic groups on the island gradually faded.
 Moreover, not all the people who came to Taiwan before waves of Chinese and Japanese colonial governments were immigrants from southern Hokkien and Hakka areas, such as migrants of She and Hui ethnicities.
 As the current Taiwanese government further democratizes and establishes its unique identity from China, non-native Taiwanese also claim the "non-native" term as a way to differentiate themselves from Chinese citizens.